phenomnomnominal/betterer/goldens/api/betterer.api.md

 // @public
 export type BettererOptionsRunner = BettererOptionsBase;

-// Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
-// Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
 // Warning: (ae-incompatible-release-tags) The symbol "BettererOptionsStart" is marked as @public, but its signature references "BettererOptionsStartCI" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "BettererOptionsStart" is marked as @public, but its signature references "BettererOptionsStartDefault" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "BettererOptionsStart" is marked as @public, but its signature references "BettererOptionsStartPrecommit" which is marked as @internal